meatherly/meatherly.github.com/_posts/2015-05-04-phoenixlivelikeawarrior.md

 end
 ```

-Before we migrate the DB we'll edit the DB connection info, or you can leave it if you have a postgres user with the password set to postgres, but I don't so i'm going to change mine to my username.
+Before we migrate the DB we'll edit the DB connection info, or you can leave it if you have a postgres user with the password set to postgres, but I don't so I'm going to change mine to my username.
 I you change this stetting be sure to restart your server or else it won't pick up the changes.

 ```elixir
 ### simple_phoenix_app/config/dev.exs